connect@weareguru.com

 Invest in online presence that works.
 Build partnerships with other local businesses so you can refer customers instead of losing them.
 Make your community story specific and real.
 And make sure people can find your inventory before they drive across town.

-If you're a regional or national brand:
+If you're a regional or national brand with local roots:

 Highlight local facilities, employees, and partnerships.
 Make your community investment specific, not generic.
 Create customer experiences that feel personal, not corporate.
 Build relationships with local suppliers that actually mean something.